Illegal drug trade in Venezuela: Hezbollah and Iran ties

 The Venezuelan government has allegedly had a long relationship with the Islamic militant group Hezbollah.
 In a 2011 article by The New York Times, Colonel Adel Mashmoushi, Lebanon’s drug enforcement chief, stated that flights between Venezuela and Syria that were operated by Iran could have been used by Hezbollah to transport drugs into the Middle East.
 According to long-time serving New York district attorney Robert Morgenthau, high-ranking Venezuelan officials turned Venezuela to "a global cocaine hub" and his office had found that cocaine in New York was linked to Venezuela, Iran and Hezbollah.
 Morgenthau also explained how Hugo Chávez's government allegedly assisted Iran with drug trafficking so Iran could circumvent sanctions and fund their development of nuclear weapons and other armaments.

 International actions

 The CIA, in spite of objections from the Drug Enforcement Administration, in 1990 allowed at least one ton of nearly pure cocaine to be shipped into Miami International Airport.
 The CIA claimed to have done this as a way of gathering information about Colombian drug cartels.
 But the cocaine ended up being sold on the street.

 In November 2014, authorities from Brazil, Colombia, Honduras, and the United States dismantled an international drug trade and money laundering operation which was based in Brazil where aircraft had their ID codes modified and were then flown from areas in Venezuela controlled by FARC to Honduras where the aircraft were abandoned.

+Indictment of Maduro and senior Venezuelan officials

+In March 2020, United States Attorney General William Barr described Venezuela under the Nicolás Maduro regime as a country plagued by criminality and corruption, and announced criminal charges against him, other Venezuelan officials, and some former Colombian FARC members for what he called "narco-terrorism."
+He accused Maduro and high-ranking Venezuelan officials of conspiring with the FARC to ship tons of cocaine into the US to wage a health war on American citizens.
+According to Barr, Venezuelan leaders and the FARC faction organised an "air bridge" from a Venezuelan air base transporting cocaine to Central America and a sea route to the Caribbean.
+Hours after the announcement, the Department of State offered $15 million for any information leading to the arrest of Maduro.

+After Maduro was inaugurated for a third term on 10 January 2025, the US State Department announced that the reward against Maduro was increased from $15 million to $25 million.
+National Security Council spokesperson John Kirby said that the decision to raise the bounty as part of "a concerted message of solidarity with the Venezuelan people," meant "to further elevate international efforts to maintain pressure on Maduro and his representatives."
+Secretary of State Antony Blinken stated that the U.S. "does not recognize Nicolas Maduro as the president of Venezuela" and a US Treasury Under Secretary, Bradley Smith, added that the U.S. stood with its "likeminded partners" in "solidarity with the people's vote for new leadership and rejects Maduro's fraudulent claim of victory".